1960s: Disc sports (Frisbee)

 Alternative sports, using the flying disc, began in the mid-sixties.
 As numbers of young people became alienated from social norms, they resisted and looked for alternatives.
 They would form what would become known as the counterculture.
 The forms of escape and resistance would manifest in many ways including social activism, alternative lifestyles, experimental living through foods, dress, music and alternative recreational activities, including that of throwing a Frisbee.
+In some places early Frisbee pioneers were simultaneously enjoying it as a competitive sport.
 Starting with promotional efforts from Wham-O and Irwin Toy (Canada), a few tournaments and professionals using Frisbee show tours to perform at universities, fairs and sporting events, disc sports such as freestyle, double disc court, guts, disc ultimate and disc golf became this sports first events.
 Two sports, the team sport of disc ultimate and disc golf are very popular worldwide and are now being played semiprofessionally.
 The World Flying Disc Federation, Professional Disc Golf Association and the Freestyle Players Association are the official rules and sanctioning organizations for flying disc sports worldwide.
 Major League Ultimate (MLU) and the American Ultimate Disc League (AUDL) are the first semi-professional ultimate leagues.